disrpt/sharedtask2023/data/fas.rst.prstc/README.md

 ## DISRPT 2023 shared task information

 Tokenization, sentence splits, POS tags, morphology and syntactic parses were added using Stanza's default `fa` model.
+This dataset contains cases of token that are multi-word contraction.
+Tokenization reflects those cases by providing the contracted form (with a range of IDs as ID) followed by both of parts of the "extended" form.
 This was the surprise dataset for DISRPT 2021.

 ### Notes on segmentation